5 from 1 vote

 If you love quick chicken thigh recipes, be sure to check out our Buffalo Chicken Thighs and Honey Garlic Skillet Chicken!
 Or, if you’re seeking more Italian-inspired dishes, try our Chicken Orzo Bake or Lasagna Soup!

-🤔 What is Chicken Pomodoro?
+🤔 What Is Chicken Pomodoro?

 Pomodoro is the Italian word for tomatoes, and refers to a sauce made from fresh tomatoes and herbs.
 Chicken pomodoro is simply pan-seared or grilled chicken that is served with this flavorful pomodoro, or tomato-based, sauce.

-👍 Why We Love Chicken Pomodoro
+Why We Love This Chicken Pomodoro

-Quick and simple!
+• Quick and simple!
 Like all of our recipes, our chicken pomodoro can be made in 28 minutes or less and using just a handful of ingredients.
 Simply allow a few extra minutes for chopping veggies and heating the oven.

-One pan!
+• One pan!
 Make this dish in five simple steps and with ONE pan or skillet.
 As a result, you will have way less to clean up!

-Juicy and tender chicken- When seared and baked in a pomodoro sauce, chicken thighs absorb so much flavor!
+• Juicy and tender chicken- When seared and baked in a pomodoro sauce, chicken thighs absorb so much flavor!
 More moist than chicken breasts.

-Homemade sauce- Most importantly, our homemade pomodoro sauce is simple to make, packed with flavor and fresh tomatoes, and so much better than using sauce from a jar!
+• Homemade sauce- Most importantly, our homemade pomodoro sauce is simple to make, packed with flavor and fresh tomatoes, and so much better than using sauce from a jar!

 🛒 Ingredients